How to Achieve Effective Software Delivery

 3. Development Phase Challenges

-Development phase issues leads to code versioning conflicts across distributed teams.
+Development phase issues lead to code versioning conflicts across distributed teams.
+A well-defined software development process can help mitigate some of these challenges by providing structure and best practices for collaboration, automation, and quality delivery.
 Software engineers frequently face memory leaks in complex object lifecycles and race conditions in concurrent operations.
 Then there are rapid sprint cycles that often result in technical debt accumulation, while build pipeline failures occur from dependency conflicts.

 4. Testing Phase Challenges